MenkeTechnologies/zpwr/README.md

 Installer artifacts such as log files and cloned repos go into `~/.zpwr/local/installer`.

 ## Uninstall

+Run `zpwr uninstall`.
+This will ask for confirmation before moving backups dirs to $HOME, unlinking all configs from $HOME and deleting all config dirs.

+OR

 1. Run `unlinkConf` to unlink all zpwr config symlinks.
 2. Copy all configs from backup dir mentioned above to home directory most importantly the `.zshrc`, `.vimrc` and `.tmux.conf`.
 3. Remove the zpwr dir as shown.